YgorPerez/cypress-e2e-testing/README.md

 # cypress-e2e-testing
-Complete testing of an app using cypress
+Complete e2e functional testing of an app using cypress

 ## How to setup